Stefan Olsson

-Stefan Olsson (born 24 April 1987) is a Swedish wheelchair tennis player.
-Olsson is the former world number two singles player.
-He has won two Grand Slam titles in doubles, the 2009 US Open and the 2010 Wimbledon titles, and two in singles, at Wimbledon in 2017 and 2018.
+Stefan Olsson (born 24 April 1987) is a former Swedish wheelchair tennis player.
+Olsson was a ranked world number two singles player.
+He has won four Grand Slam titles in doubles, the 2009 US Open, the 2010 and 2019 Wimbledon titles and the 2019 Australian Open.
+He has also won two in singles, at Wimbledon in 2017 and 2018.
 Olsson has won both the singles and doubles events at the year end Masters and is a Paralympic champion in men's doubles.
 He started playing tennis at the age of seven.

-He competed in wheelchair tennis at the 2020 Summer Paralympics.
+He competed in five Paralympics, the last of which was the Tokyo 2020 Paralympics, which was held in 2021.
+He retired after the Tokyo Paralympics.